Ryan McMahon Player Props: Rockies vs. Astros

 Astros Pitching Rankings

-- The 9.3 strikeouts per nine innings put together by the Astros pitching staff ranks seventh in the league.
+- The pitching staff for the Astros has a collective 9.3 K/9, the seventh-best in the league.

-- The Astros have the second-ranked team ERA across all league pitching staffs (3.63).
+- The Astros have a 3.60 team ERA that ranks second across all MLB pitching staffs.

-- Astros pitchers combine to rank 15th in baseball in home runs given up (94 total, 1.1 per game).
+- Astros pitchers combine to surrender 95 total home runs at a clip of 1.1 per game (to rank 14th in baseball).

-- Bielak (3-4) gets the starting nod for the Astros in his ninth start of the season.
-He has a 4.37 ERA in 47 1/3 innings pitched, with 37 strikeouts.

-- The right-hander last appeared on Saturday, June 17 against the Cincinnati Reds, when he tossed 4 2/3 innings, allowing four earned runs while giving up five hits.
+- The righty's last appearance was on Thursday against the St. Louis Cardinals, when he threw seven scoreless innings while allowing four hits.

-- The 27-year-old has an ERA of 4.37, with 7 strikeouts per nine innings, in nine games this season.
-Opposing hitters have a .300 batting average against him.
+- The 28-year-old has put up an ERA of 3.13, with 6.6 strikeouts per nine innings, in 10 games this season.
+Opposing hitters have a .236 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.